 - The doctor or nurse checks your vision.

 - Once they find the foreign body, they gently remove it after numbing the eye with anaesthetic eye drops.
 If it is central or deep, they will arrange for you to see an ophthalmologist (specialist eye doctor) to have it removed.

-- Your eye may be washed in saline (sterile salt water) to flush out any dust and dirt.
+- Your eye may be washed with saline (sterile salt water) to flush out any dust and dirt.

 - X-rays may be done to check whether an object has entered your eyeball.